Ear plug: types, symptoms and removal methods. Sulfur plug - causes, symptoms, ways to get rid of it at home

 The main components of earwax are fats, cholesterol, unsaturated fatty acids and wax esters.
 Therefore, it does not dissolve in water, providing natural lubrication to the skin of the external auditory canal, as well as preventing it from drying out and protecting it from dust particles.

-What is the self-purification mechanism of earwax?
+What is the self-cleaning mechanism of earwax?

-Reasons for the formation of sulfur plug
+Reasons for the formation of sulfur plugs

 Improper hygienic care of the external auditory canal